Guide

 %date%

-Get the current system date
+Get the current system date, formatted as yyyy/MM/dd

 Formatting is supported, e.g. %date:yyyy/MM/dd% or %date:dddd, dd MMMM yyyy%